-The main thing you need to know about Mini Egg Bites is that the other day I told my middle child that I had a special, after-school snack for him and he asked:
+The main thing you need to know about this high-protein Egg Bites recipe is that I recently told my middle child I had a special, after-school snack for him and he asked:

 “IS IT EGG BITES?!”